Install MSVC, windows runtime libraries and tools

 The installer does ship Python, but not its debug build, so it’s better to use the one provided by vcpkg.
 It will be installed in the following section.

-After you have installed Visual Studio, you will need to install the libraries that GemRB depends upon to work.
+You will need several libraries that GemRB depends upon to work.

 The required external libraries are SDL and Zlib.
-You will want audio too, so grab OpenAL and the other optional dependencies.
+The other dependencies are optional,

 To download them, we use VCPKG, a package manager that is specifically made to support building these libraries (among others) under Windows.